ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Methodology

 \subsection{RAG-based Semantic Enrichment}

-Building upon the previously constructed heterogeneous graphs, this phase further augments the representation with external security knowledge through a Retrieval-Augmented Generation (RAG) pipeline.

-Traditional heterogeneous contract graphs mainly capture structural and syntactic relations, encompassing control-flow, data-flow, and call edges, which limits the amount of explicit semantic knowledge available to the model.
-We extend this representation by \textit{enriching} the graph with security-domain knowledge retrieved via RAG.
-As shown in Figure~\ref{fig:graph_compare}, panel~(a) contains only raw code-derived information, whereas panel~(b) illustrates our enriched graph, in which nodes are augmented with semantic explanations and additional semantic edge relations.
-This produces a more informative input for downstream GNNs, enabling reasoning not only over structure but also over high-level security intent and risk patterns.
+Traditional heterogeneous contract graphs capture only structural and syntactic relations, limiting the explicit semantic knowledge available to the model.
+We extend this representation by enriching nodes and edges with security-domain knowledge retrieved via a RAG pipeline.
+As shown in Figure~\ref{fig:graph_compare}, panel~(a) contains only raw code-derived information, whereas panel~(b) illustrates our enriched graph, augmented with semantic explanations and additional edge relations, enabling downstream GNNs to reason over both structure and high-level security intent.